Thetechnopig/Splat/README.md

 # SplatMaster

+Whenever you go back to the main menu or start a new painting, the canvas resets so you always begin with a blank artboard.
 A simple browser-based prototype of the **SplatMaster** kids art game.
 Sling objects from a cartoon slingshot toward a framed artboard and make colorful splats!
 Save your creations to a local gallery.
 The interface is bright and playful to keep kids engaged.
 =======